logicly-au/pmhc-mds-user-documentation/doc/reporting.rst

 The I9 reports intakes where a client is referred to one or more MDS Reporting organisation, but no specific organisation is identified in the Referred To Organisation Path field.

-*Note:* that an intake may be dispatched to more than organisation type.
+*Note:* that an intake may be dispatched to more than one organisation type.

 Key specifications: